albertojulian/mada-driver-assistant/README.md

 - **driver-agent**: contains python files implementing the **Driver Agent** module
 - **common**: contains python files for the **Text to speech** module, and other python files used by the other modules

+There is also a configuration file, `mada.yaml`, which contains the configuration parameters that are used by the python functions and classes in the object-detector and driver-agent folders.

 ### android-apps
 Contains two project folders for two Kotlin apps to be built in Android Studio and installed in an Android cell phone:
 - **SpeedVoiceWebSocket**: gets the speed from the GPS and transforms the driver speech requests into text; then sends